(Continued from Page 1)

 Veterans Day used to be Armistice Day when it was first inaugurated after World War I. It always had a heavy emphasis on the sacrifices of the soldiers who fought in that war, but at the time it also carried a strong connotation of a nation thankful for a reprieve from a war – a war for whose conduct and success it was equally responsible.
 Changed at the behest of a World War II Navy veteran in order to make sure that soldiers from all wars were honored, it has since evolved into a day where we pretend that war is something our military does.

 Let’s give it back to the whole country.
 Let’s change the task organization, and pull the nation back into the main effort.
 We might have fought our battles alone, but we shouldn’t fight our wars that way.
-This is the one day that we have dedicated to reflect on all of our nation’s wars.
+This is the one day that we have dedicated to reflecting on all of our nation’s wars.
 Naming it after veterans allows the rest of the country only to sympathize or to valorize us – but not to consider their responsibility for the initiation and the outcomes of our nation’s wars.

 We are already honored on Independence Day and numerous other commemorations, and while we were overseas, our sacrifices were always remembered on Christmas, Thanksgiving, and any other holiday where our absence was particularly poignant.
-We still have our service birthdays and a twenty-four hour vigil to remember our POW/MIAs in September.
-Most importantly, each of us will still have those dates we privately remember, the days that never leave us- when when we lost friends and heroes; and as a nation we will still have the last Monday in May to remember them collectively.
+We still have our service birthdays and a twenty-four-hour vigil to remember our POW/MIAs in September.
+Most importantly, each of us will still have those dates we privately remember, the days that never leave us- when we lost friends and heroes; and as a nation, we will still have the last Monday in May to remember them collectively.
 And maybe if we clear up the meaning of November 11th, more of our countrymen will realize that Memorial Day is not just a convenient weekend to break out the grill.

 So let’s make it Armistice Day again.
 The 11th day of the 11th month should be a day where we reflect on the awful costs of war, and honor the sacrifices made to achieve an acceptable peace – whether they were in the “Great War,” are ongoing in the “Long War,” or as part of one of the “small wars” our nation so frequently fights and so quickly forgets.
-Let it be a day where a day where our whole nation remembers, where all citizens ponder the choices we will have to make in the future, and where every American considers the responsibilities they must accept if our elected officials commit us to war.
+Let it be a day where our whole nation remembers, where all citizens ponder the choices we will have to make in the future, and where every American considers the responsibilities they must accept if our elected officials commit us to war.

-So this year, on 11NOV15, and from here on out, after friends, families, and strangers thank me for my service, after I tell them that it was my privilege to serve with the finest men and women I have ever known, I’m going to tell them that this day is theirs, too; that I simply served as a representative of our nation; and that as we remember the sacrifices of our military, we should remember theirs, too, and those of the Iraqi and Afghani civilians whose country we roamed; and that I hope they understand, honor, and fulfill their role in all of this – as free citizens of the greatest nation in history – as our country seeks a free, peaceful, and just future for itself and the world.
+So this year, on 11NOV19, and from here on out, after friends, families, and strangers thank me for my service, after I tell them that it was my privilege to serve with the finest men and women I have ever known, I’m going to tell them that this day is theirs, too; that I simply served as a representative of our nation; and that as we remember the sacrifices of our military, we should remember theirs, too, and those of the Iraqi and Afghani civilians whose country we roamed; and that I hope they understand, honor, and fulfill their role in all of this – as free citizens of the greatest nation in history – as our country seeks a free, peaceful, and just future for itself and the world.

 Here’s to peace now and in the future, and to the sacrifices made to achieve it.
 Here’s to Armistice Day.